-What is normally considered the 'meta-data' of an archetype, i.e. its author, date of creation, purpose, and descriptive items. is described by the ARCHETYPE DESCRIPTION other and ARCHETYPE\DESCRIPTION\ITEM classes.
-The parts of this that are in natural language, and therefore may require translated versions, are represented in instances of the ARCHETYPE DESCRIPTION ITEM class.
-If an ARCHETYPE DESCRIPTION has more than one ARCHETYPE DESCRIPTION ITEM, each of these should carry exactly the same information in a different natural language.
+What is normally considered the "metadata" of an archetype, i.e. its author, date of creation, purpose, and other descriptive items, is described by the ARCHETYPE\DESCRIPTION and ARCHETYPE\DESCRIPTION\ITEM classes.
+The parts of this that are in natural language, and therefore may require translated versions, are represented in instances of the ARCHETYPE\DESCRIPTION\ITEM class.
+If an ARCHETYPE\DESCRIPTION has more than one ARCHETYPE\DESCRIPTION\ITEM, each of these should carry exactly the same information in a different natural language.

-When an archetype is translated for use in another language environment. each ARCHETYPE\DESCRIPTION\ITEM needs to be copied and translated into the new language.
+When an archetype is translated for use in another language environment, each ARCHETYPE\DESCRIPTION\ITEM needs to be copied and translated into the new language.

-The AUDIT\DETAILS class is concerned with the creation and modification of the archetype in a repository.
+The AUDIT\DETAILS class is concerned with the creation and morpication of the archetype in a repository.
 Each instance of this class in an actual archetype represents one act of committal to the repository, with the attributes documenting who, when and why.

-Revision of an archetype should be limited to modification of the descriptive information, adding language NOTE translations and/or term bindings.
+NOTE Revision of an archetype should be limited to modifying the descriptive information and adding language translations and/or term bindings.
 If the definition part of an archetype is no longer valid it should instead be replaced with a new archetype to ensure that corresponding EHR data instances each conform to the same archetype specification.